samouri/webpack-transitive-deps-question/README.md

 ![webpack-example](https://cldup.com/YqloI48cqE.png)

-I wanted to see how other js compilers handle the same issue, and it turns out `rollup` does what I would expect:
+I wanted to see how other js compilers handle the same issue, and it turns out `rollup` does something closer to what I would expect (warns at build and blows up at runtime):
 ![rollup-example](https://cldup.com/KNhcb4TejJ.png)